Ocean Plastics: Facts and Falsehoods

 But the short answer is there is a lot of plastic in the oceans, and with the rise of Asian economies, it is expected to continue growing.

 2. What kind of a problem does that plastic create?

 This is the part of our investigation that's nearest and dearest to my heart: using data to properly characterize a problem.
-All too often, pop culture clings to an emotion-driven caricature of a problem that can be well communicated with sound bytes and memes, prompting solutions that are designed for a problem that doesn't exist.
+All too often, pop culture clings to an emotion-driven caricature of a problem that can be well communicated with sound bites and memes, prompting solutions that are designed for a problem that doesn't exist.
 That's why it's crucial to gain as accurate of a picture of any problem as possible.